 Atlas Gold Composite investment objective is to provide investors with capital appreciation through investment in Gold or Gold Futures Contracts traded on the Commodity Exchange.
 The composite will seek to invest at least 70% of the Net Assets in Gold or Gold Futures Contracts during the year based on quarterly average investments calculated on daily basis.
 The remaining Net Assets of the fund shall be invested in cash and near cash instruments which includes cash in bank accounts (excluding TDR), and treasury bills not exceeding 90 days maturity.
 Furthermore, at least 10% of the Net Assets of the fund shall remain invested in cash and near cash instruments at all times.
 Currently the composite comprises of one portfolio i.e. Atlas Gold Fund (AGF).
-AGF was launched on July 15, 2013.
-AGF is an open-end Commodity Scheme and has been assigned "4 Star" (1 Year) ranking by PACRA (As on August 13, 2015).
-AGF's return since inception stands at -1.47%.
+AGF was launched on July 15, 2013 as an open-end Commodity Scheme.
+AGF's return since inception stands at 14.84%.

-Returns are calculated net of management fees (actual) and other expenses (which mainly includes custodial fee, trustee expense, SECP Fee, Federal Excise Duty, Sindh Sales Tax, WWF and other levies).
+Returns are calculated net of management fees (actual) and other expenses (which mainly includes custodial fee, trustee expense, fees and expenses related to accounting and registrar services, SECP Fee, Federal Excise Duty, Sindh Sales Tax and other levies).
 Performance data does not include the cost incurred directly by an investor in the form of sales load.